matthew-martinez/R/README.md

 # R Projects

 This repository is for some of my R projects.
-It contains:

 * Data Visualization
 * GIS/Spatial analysis